Why is My Period So Heavy?

-Having your menstrual flow is one thing you expect every month for most of your life.
+Having your period is one thing you can expect every month for a large portion of your life.
 However, sometimes the monthly flow can become unpredictable.
 Some women get their periods like clockwork; others may experience irregular flow or severely painful PMS symptoms that last for days.
 You may even experience a heavy period flow that impacts your daily activities.

 If you’re wondering what is considered heavy period bleeding, let’s start by defining what is considered normal menstruation.
 Your menstrual cycle starts from the first day of your period until the start of your next period.
 On average, women experience a period every 24 days to 38 days.
-A cycle is longer than 38 days is considered irregular.
-According to a report by the Office on Women’s Health, an irregular menstrual cycles is classified as either longer than 35 days, or shorter than 21 days.
+According to a report by the Office on Women’s Health, an irregular menstrual cycle is classified as either longer than 35 days, or shorter than 21 days.
 Heavy period bleeding, or menorrhagia, refers to a menstrual flow that is prolonged or involves a heavy flow rate.

 So then, what causes heavy periods and other menstrual irregularities?
-An abnormal period is a common symptom of a variety of health conditions.
-Although not all of the causes for an irregular period are negative, it can still be beneficial to visit an OBGYN or specialist to determine the cause of your symptoms.
+An abnormal period is a common symptom that can potentially indicate a variety of health conditions.
+Although not all of the causes for an irregular period are concerning, it can still be beneficial to visit an OBGYN or specialist to determine the cause of your symptoms.
 Below, we’ve listed some potential irregular and heavy period causes.

 It’s completely possible to get pregnant while you have an irregular menstrual cycle, however it may be more difficult.
-This is because irregular periods usually interfere with your bodies ovulation schedule.
-It is technically possible to get pregnant at any time during your cycle, it has been proven that conception is more successful during times of ovulation.
+This is because irregular periods usually interfere with your body’s ovulation schedule.
+While it is possible to get pregnant at any time during your cycle, it has been proven that conception is more successful during times of ovulation.

 Anxiety and stress play a major role in regulating your body’s mood.
 Some stress can be good to challenge yourself, but too much can have a negative impact on your health.
 Our bodies are quite sensitive to stress; it can actually interfere with how we normally function.
 For example, too much stress can disrupt the digestive system, causing frequent urination, abdominal pain, and diarrhea.